 The World Risk Report 2019 included Fiji and Cambodia in its top 20 most at-risk countries due to their high exposure to climate-related hazards.
-The Mekong River that runs in the middle of Kratie province is susceptible to climate change effects such as temperature rise and changing rainfall patterns, making the area highly flood-prone.
+The Mekong River, which runs in the middle of Kratie province, is susceptible to climate change effects such as temperature rise and changing rainfall patterns, making the area highly flood-prone.

-Households in Kratie’s Prek Prasop district live with seasonal floods, and to cope with it, they have built their houses on stilts.
-Between 1996 to 2017, severe floods have affected more than half a million residents in Kratie province.
+Households in Kratie’s Prek Prasop district live with seasonal floods, and to cope with them, they have built their houses on stilts.
+Between 1996 and 2017, severe floods affected more than half a million residents in Kratie province.

-On the other hand, Fiji’s location in the Pacific Ocean is prone to sea-level rise, tropical storms, and cyclones that can trigger flash floods, erosion, and landslides.
+Conversely, Fiji’s location in the Pacific Ocean makes it prone to sea-level rise, tropical storms, and cyclones that can trigger flash floods, erosion, and landslides.

-For both countries, it is crucial to strengthen their adaptive capacity and resilience to cope with climate change threats.
+Strengthening both countries’ adaptive capacity and resilience to cope with climate change threats is crucial.

 Researchers employed semi-structured interviews, in-depth narrative interviews, and focus group discussions with participants when gathering local knowledge.